ProfessionalWiki/ModernTimeline/README.md

 * MediaWiki 1.31.x up to 1.34.x
 * Semantic MediaWiki 3.0.x or later

-## Releases
+## Versions

-See the [RELEASE-NOTES](/RELEASE-NOTES.md) for further information on the releases made.
+See the [RELEASE-NOTES](/RELEASE-NOTES.md) for more information on the different versions of Modern Timeline.

 ## Installation